New Russian cyberattacks target more US networks | DW | 25.10.2021

 "This recent activity is another indicator that Russia is trying to gain long-term, systematic access to a variety of points in the technology supply chain and establish a mechanism for surveilling — now or in the future — targets of interest to the Russian government," Microsoft wrote.

-The tech firm said it had learned enough about the new attacks, which began as early as May this year, to provide information that would "defend against this new approach."
+The tech firm said it had learned enough about the new attacks, which began as early as May, to provide information that would "defend against this new approach."